 A quasi-peak value method of measurement shall be used.
-The required dynamic performance of the measuring set may be realized in a variety of ways.
-It is defined by the performance of the measuring set as described by the following characteristics.
+The required dynamic performance of the measuring set may be realized in a variety of ways (see Note).
+It is defined in the following sections.
+Tests of the measuring equipment, except those for § 2.4, should be made through the weighting network.

-Note. - After full wave rectification of the input signal, a possible arrangement would consist of two peak rectifier circuits of different time constants connected in tandem (see [CCIR, 1974-78]).
+Note. - After full wave rectification of the input signal, a possible arrangement would consist of two peak rectifier circuits of different time constants connected in tandem [CCIR, 1974-78].